 View Katherine’s profile

-Hári Sewell is founder and Director of HS Consultancy and is a former executive director of health and social care in the National Health Service in the UK.
+Hári Sewell is founder and director of HS Consultancy and is a former executive director of health and social care in the National Health Service in the UK serving on the Board for 7 years.
 He has worked for the Department of Health in regulation and policy.
-Hári is a writer and speaker in his specialist area of social justice, equalities and ethnicity, race and culture in mental health.
-Hári is an honorary Senior Visiting Fellow at the University of Central Lancashire and Specialist Guest Lecturer at University of Bradford, Visiting Lecturer at Christ Church Canterbury University and is a Member of the Scientific Board of the ESRC Centre for Society and Mental Health.
-Hári has had various books, articles and book chapters published, with new material emerging regularly.
-Hári is a proud member of the Board of Trustees of the British Association of Social Workers (BASW) Hári worked with another local campaigner to secure services for survivors of sexual violence and currently runs a campaign “Men Supporting Women’s Rights” including “Men Against Rape”.
+Hári is a writer and speaker in his specialist area of social justice, equalities and ethnicity and race and culture in mental health.
+Hári is a Specialist Guest Lecturer at University of Bradford and Visiting Senior Lecturer at Canterbury Christ Church University.
+Hari is also a Member of the Scientific Board of the ESRC Centre for Society and Mental Health and Co-opted Member of the Council for the British Association of Social Workers.
+Hári has had various books, articles and book chapters published with new material emerging regularly.
+Hári worked with a local campaigner to secure services for survivors of sexual violence and currently runs a campaign “Men Supporting Women’s Rights” including “Men Against Rape”.
 He is increasingly studying forms of masculinity and the possibilities in practice and employee relations to recognise the intersections between masculinity and other aspects of identity.

 View Hári’s website